-The Association Between the Physical State of Homes and PHBS and the Prevalence of Pulmonary Tuberculosis in the Lubuk Buaya Health Center's Working area In Padang City
+The Association Between the Physical State of Homes and PHBS and the Prevalence of Pulmonary Tuberculosis in the Lubuk Buaya Health Center's Working Area in Padang City

 DOI: